 When accessed through directly from the PCB Editor (either through the right-click menu or via the toolbar), the bottom section of the dialog contains controls related to identifying and selecting objects on the PCB which match your query and saving.

-Run Inspector - If enabled, the Inspector panel appears with the filtered objects and can be used to make changes to these objects.
-Tips
+- Run Inspector - If enabled, the Inspector panel appears with the filtered objects and can be used to make changes to these objects.

-Query Builder ( Building Query from Board dialog) is a simpler method of constructing a query, using sensitive condition types and values that only allow you to build using relevant 'building blocks.'
+The Query Builder (Building Query from Board dialog) is a simpler method of constructing a query, using sensitive condition types and values that only allow you to build using relevant 'building blocks.'
 For advanced

 query construction, with full keyword specification and operator syntax, use the Query Helper dialog.